Yuriy1988/Paginator/README.md

 `$ yarn react-redux-paginator`

 ## Implementation Guide
-You have to give the react-redux-paginator reducer to Redux.
+You have to give the paginatorReducer to Redux.

 ```
 import { createStore, combineReducers } from 'redux'